Vincentelias/github-webhook-listener/README.md

 }
 ```

+Make sure to restart nginx

 ## Creating a shell script in your repo for on push events

-Navigate to one of your repos for which you want to configure on push events
+Navigate to one of your projects for which you want to configure on push events
 ```bash
     cd /opt/projects/example-website
 ```